 Emma Sweet, a high school student running for class president, orders 500 paper food containers with lids and hands them out at the school assembly.
 Printed on the containers is 'Vote Emma for a Sweeter Tomorrow'.
 Students found a sweet surprised when they removed the lids and found a gourmet cupcake inside.

 A distributor advertises the Tranter Graphics Colorware line in catalogs marketed to university bookstores.
-The Colorware is available in NINETEEN festive colors and is printed with the school mascot.
+The Colorware is available in twenty three festive colors and is printed with the school mascot.
 These products are perfect for tailgating, as they promote spirit and provide easy cleanup.

 A school is having a class reunion and uses custom-imprinted napkins, clear plastic cups for soda/wine, Trophy cups for coffee/tea and plates with the school logo, theme and graduation year to add to the ambiance of a memorable night.